SanthoshD123/plagiarism-checker/README.md

 # Plagiarism Checker

-A web-based application to detect potential plagiarism by comparing text against online sources.
+A web application to detect potential plagiarism by comparing text against online sources.
 This tool helps students, writers, and educators identify content similarity and maintain academic integrity.

 ## Features